Our Investment Strategy

-Within our mission-aligned grants, we have four categories: Seed Grants, Catalyst Grants, Storytelling Grants, and Partnership Grants.
+Within our mission-aligned grants, we have three categories: Seed Grants, Catalyst Grants, and Partnership Grants.
 Here’s how they work:

 - Seed Grants

-Seed Grants are single-year grants of $5,000-$10,000 to organizations that our foundation has not previously funded that are in their “start-up” phase.
+Seed Grants are two-year grants of $5,000-$10,000 to organizations that are in their “start-up” phase.
 Eligibility for this seed funding is generally available only to organizations with an annual budget of $250,000 or less, in order to ensure that the funds have a significant effect on the budgets of selected organizations.

 We encourage our Seed Grantees to use these grants for internal capacity building, but we do not place formal restrictions on the funding.
 By fostering the growth of small organizations that align with our mission, Seed Grants enable our foundation to support and work with social entrepreneurs building early-stage ventures.